This article is part of the Key Bible Verses series.

 The first example of general submission (Eph.
 5:21) is illustrated as Paul exhorts wives to submit to their husbands (Eph.
 5:22–24, 33).
 Husbands, on the other hand, are not told to submit to their wives but to love them (Eph.
 5:25–33).
 Paul’s first example of general submission from Eph.
 5:21 is the right ordering of the marriage relationship (see also Col. 3:18; 1 Pet.
 3:1–7).
 The submission of wives is not like the obedience children owe parents, nor does this text command all women to submit to all men (to your own husbands, not to all husbands!).
 Both genders are equally created in God’s image (Gen. 1:26–28) and heirs together of eternal life (Gal.
 3:28–29).
 This submission is in deference to the ultimate leadership of the husband for the health and harmonious working of the marriage relationship.

 The focus in these verses is on Christ, for husbands do not “sanctify” their wives or “wash” them of their sins, though they are to do all in their power to promote their wives’ holiness.
 “Sanctify” here means “to consecrate into the Lord’s service through cleansing, washing of water.”
 This might be a reference to baptism, since it is common in the Bible to speak of invisible, spiritual things (in this case, spiritual cleansing) by pointing to an outward physical sign of them (see Rom.
-6:3–4; and note on John 4:15).
+6:3–4).
 There may also be a link here to Ezek.
 16:1–13, where the Lord washes infant Israel, raises her, and eventually elevates her to royalty and marries her, which would correspond to presenting the church to himself in splendor at his marriage supper (see also Ezek.
 36:25; Rev. 19:7–9; 21:2, 9–11). without blemish.
 The church’s utter holiness and moral perfection will be consummated in resurrection glory, but is derived from the consecrating sacrifice of Christ on the cross.

 Then the LORD God said, “It is not good that the man should be alone; I will make him a helper fit for him.”